-Overview.
+- Overview.
 As the name suggests, it offers a general overview of your profile’s performance.
-Here, you can flex your marketer’s muscles and analyze your video and profile views, as well as your follower count.
+Here, you can flex your marketer’s muscles and analyze your video and profile views and your follower count.

 Other important TikTok metrics to consider are:

 - Hashtag views.
 Shows the number of times a given hashtag has been viewed.

 - Total likes.
 Pretty self-explanatory — helps you view the total number of likes your content has gotten across the entire profile.

 TikTok offers a pretty decent variety of ad formats.
 They’re not only a great tool to reach younger audiences around the globe, but brands can also boost their credibility by showing that they truly speak the language of their target audience.

 Here are some of the formats you can use for advertising on TikTok: